 34. With quality, complete something from his to-do list for him—something that he’d rather have you do anyway.

-35. Find a mutually enjoyable activity you like doing together on a regular basis, even if it’s as simple as playing the Wii together after the kids are in bed.
+35. Find a mutually enjoyable activity you like doing together on a regular basis, even if it’s as simple as playing video games together after the kids are in bed.

 36. Create a cheerful atmosphere when he comes home.